Which of these two items seems most “natural” to you: a tube of mascara or a pot of eyeshadow?

 All of these ingredients utilize fatty acid building blocks that are likely derived from palm oil.
 In fact, sixty-percent of palm oil consumed globally is in the form of palm oil derivatives, a subgroup of products that is majorly under-regulated.
 While the 10+ ingredients above could be made from another kind of oil, like coconut or soy, it’s impossible to know without direct confirmation.
 And though we could easily give you the answer for several of the brands below, it’s important that we as a group ask these questions, letting companies know that conflict palm oil is a concern for the many, not the few.

-Click the links to any of the familiar brands below to be directly linked to their contact form.
+Click the links to any of the familiar brands (including cruelty-free favorites like Urban Decay and Pacifica) below to be directly linked to their contact form.
 Please, consider engaging in a constructive discourse with these brands today and inquire about their sourcing practices:

 • Do these eyeshadows contain unregulated palm-oil?